 - SPRING: ENVS 372 ESP Transboundary Wildlife Conservation

-- FALL: FRPG Eggplant, Ecosystem, Entrepreneurship (First Year Program)
+- FYP: FRPG Eggplant, Ecosystem, Entrepreneurship (First Year Program)

-- SPRING: FRPG Green Cities: Growing a Communities (First Year Seminar)
+- FYS: FRPG Green Cities: Growing a Communities (First Year Seminar)

 Ways to connect with students outside of the classroom:

 - Please email for an appointment to arrange a video meeting.

 - A limited number of in-person meetings are available on Tues. & Thurs. advance booking needed.